 Having mobile access to Google Apps lets users stay productive anytime, anywhere.
 But it also poses a huge security risk if devices are hacked into, lost or stolen.
 Keeping an eye on these devices and their activities is key to maintaining security.

 The new Devices and Activity dashboard delivers enhanced security insights by providing a comprehensive list of all devices that are currently signed in to Google Apps or have accessed it within the last 28 days.
-The dashboard also tracks activities to help identify suspicious behavior.
+The dashboard also tracks activities to help identify suspicious behaviour.
 If anything seems unusual or if there is a security breach, a separate setting lets users immediately change passwords and secure accounts.

 Completing the security wizard will only take a few minutes and the administrators can update the following security areas: